kcaran/sass-inline-svg-utf8/README.md

       background-image: inline-svg( './images/arrow.svg', ( fillcolor: 'black'));
     }

+### Using colors

-**Important:**To use non-named colors like hex, rgba etc., these need to be passed as a quoted string (this is down to the current behavior of node-sass/libsass):
+To use non-named colors like hex, rgba etc., these need to be passed as a quoted string (this is down to the current behavior of node-sass/libsass):

     .white-arrow {
       background-image: inline-svg( './images/arrow.svg', ( fillcolor: '#fff'));